ioccc-src/winner/2004/README.md

 This entry is one of the easiest to read!
 Don't assume you can win using similar techniques next time ... :-)

-This year a [single person](/authors.html#Daniel_Vik) won two awards!
-We also had repeat winners with their 6th, 4th and 2nd winning entries this year!
+This year a [single person](../authors.html#Daniel_Vik) won two awards!
+We also had repeat authors with their 6th, 4th and 2nd winning entries this year!
 (Please note that judging is done completely anonymously.
 Be warned that we may disqualify entries that reveal the identity of the submitter.)